 When preparing carious cavities, it is recommended to be guided by the following principles:

-· Medical validity and appropriateness;
+· medical validity and feasibility;

-· Sparing attitude to unaffected tooth tissues;
+· gentle treatment of unaffected tooth tissues;

-· Painlessness of all procedures;
+painlessness of all procedures;

-· Visual control and convenience of work;
+· visual control and ease of operation;

-Rationality and manufacturability of manipulations;
+· rationality and manufacturability of manipulations;

-· Creating conditions for aesthetic tooth restoration;
+· creating conditions for aesthetic restoration of the tooth;

-· Ergonomics.
+· ergonomics.

 Treatment plan for a patient with dental caries: